-All of the requests closed (100 percent) in 2021-2022 were processed within the initial 30-day or the extended time limit under the Act.
-This is an improvement compared with the last reporting period.
+All of the requests closed (100 percent) in 2022-2023 were processed within the initial 30-day or the extended time limit under the Act.
 Chart V provides the CFMWS compliance rate over the past five (5) fiscal years.

 Chart V - Percentage of requests closed within legislated timelines